Celebrating our volunteers at RAF Cranwell

 Emma and Gill

 Emma and Gill gave many years of devoted support to blind veteran Marie, becoming not just volunteers but trusted friends.
-Their regular visits and companionship meant Marie always had someone to rely on, and their care extended to her whole family, offering reassurance and comfort in her later years.
+Their regular visits and companionship meant Marie always had a weekly visit, and their care extended to her whole family, offering reassurance and comfort in her later years.

 Their Founders Awards celebrate the compassion and consistency they showed, and the profound impact they had on one veteran’s life.